 Cash isn't the only currency.
-If you can get people to accept something as payment -- be it dollar bills, baseball cards, pine cones, whatever -- then it qualifies as currency.
+If you can get people to accept something as payment – be it dollar bills, baseball cards, pine cones or whatever – then it qualifies as currency.
 In business, shares of stock get used as currency all the time.
-Stock swaps allow you to use stock to buy entire companies, or even more shares of the same stock.
+Stock swaps allow you to use stock to buy entire companies or even more shares of the same stock.

 Setting the Ratio

-An entirely different kind of financial transaction also goes by the name of "stock swaps."
+An entirely different kind of financial transaction also goes by the name of "swap options."
 This strain of swap is a stock option.
 But unlike traditional stock options, which require you to pay cash for shares, stock swap options allow you to exchange shares you already own for a larger number of new shares.
-The swap allows you to exercise your option even if you don't have much cash available -- or you don't want to part with the cash you do have.
+The swap allows you to exercise your option even if you don't have much cash available – or you don't want to part with the cash you do have.